githubixx/ansible-role-peervpn/README.md

 ```
 openssl rand -base64 382 | tr -d '\n' && echo
 ```
-Since it's a preshared key this key MUST be used on all host where you install PeerVPN and use the same network name.
+Since it's a preshared key this key MUST be used on all hosts where you install PeerVPN and use the same network name.
 Otherwise connection won't work.
 The default preshared key is `default` which you want to change of course ;-)

 Requirements
 ------------